A. Doing good to please God.

 c.
 Is not life more than food: The worry Jesus spoke of debases man to the level of an animal who is merely concerned with physical needs.
 Your life is more, and you have eternal matters to pursue.

 "Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?
 Which of you by worrying can add one cubit to his stature?
 So why do you worry about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin; and yet I say to you that even Solomon in all his glory was not arrayed like one of these.
 Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?"

 a.
-Look at the birds of the air . . . your heavenly Father feeds them: The birds are provided for by God, and if He takes care of them.
-Therefore, we should expect that God will take care of us.
+Look at the birds of the air…your heavenly Father feeds them: God provides for the birds, and He takes care of them.
+Therefore, we should expect that God would take care of us.

 i.
 Yet take careful note: the birds don't worry, but they do work.
 Birds don't just sit with open mouths, expecting God to fill them.

 ii.
-“This argument presupposed a biblical cosmology without which faith makes no sense.
-God is so sovereign over the universe that event the feeding of a wren falls within his concern.”
+"This argument presupposed a biblical cosmology without which faith makes no sense.
+God is so sovereign over the universe that even the feeding of a wren falls within his concern."
 (Carson)

 i.
 Can add: The ancient Greek may mean adding to life instead of adding to height, but the thought is the same.
 Indeed, instead of adding to our life, we can actually harm ourselves through worry.
 Stress is one of the great contributors to disease and poor health.

 d.
 If God so clothes the grass of the field: God even takes care of the grass of the field, so He will certainly take care of you.
 We are confident of the power and care of a loving heavenly Father.